 What to Wear - Graduates must wear traditional regalia (academic caps and gowns), which can be purchased at the downtown or Evansdale WVU Bookstore, (304) 293-7467.

-All Statler College graduates should wear caps with orange tassels.
+All Statler College graduates should wear caps with orange tassels, except computer science, which has gold tassels.
 Ph.D. graduates should wear a blue hood and blue tassel.
 The only exception is military uniforms, which may be worn instead of academic regalia.
 All honors graduates are reminded to bring their cords with them to Commencement.
 Cap, gowns, tassels and cords WILL NOT be available for distribution at Commencement.

 Under the gowns, men should wear slacks and dress shoes.
 Women should wear dresses or slacks and shoes.
 Dressing in light, breathable fabrics is advised.